What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • seafood.

-Stevia is well suited for cooking and baking, unlike some artificial and chemical sweeteners that break down at high temperatures.
-It not only sweetens, but also enhances the taste of products.
+Stevia is good for cooking and baking, unlike some artificial and chemical sweeteners that break down at high temperatures.
+It not only sweetens, but also enhances the taste of foods.

-Stevia is heat tolerant up to 200 C, making it an ideal sugar substitute for many recipes:
+Stevia is heat-resistant up to 200 C, making it an ideal sugar substitute for many recipes:

-• In powder form, it is ideal for baking, as it is similar in texture to sugar.
+• In powder form, it is ideal for baking as it has a similar texture to sugar.

-Stevia can be used in place of regular sugar in foods and drinks.
+Stevia can be used instead of regular sugar in foods and drinks.

 • 1 cup sugar = 2 tablespoons stevia powder = 2 teaspoons liquid stevia.

-The sugar-to-stevia ratio can vary from manufacturer to manufacturer, so read the packaging before adding any sweetener.
-Use too a large number of this sweetener can result in a noticeable bitter taste.
+The sugar to stevia ratio may vary between brands, so read the packaging before adding sweetener.
+Using too large quantities This sweetener may result in a noticeable bitter taste.

-In almost any recipe, you can use stevia, for example, cook jam or jam, bake cookies.
-To do this, use the universal tips on how to replace sugar with stevia:
+You can use stevia in almost any recipe, for example, making jam or jam, baking cookies.
+To do this, use universal tips on how to replace sugar with stevia:

 • Step 1 .
-Combine the ingredients as directed in the recipe until you get to the sugar.
+Combine ingredients as directed in recipe until you reach sugar.
 Replace sugar with stevia according to the form you have.
-Since stevia is much sweeter than sugar, an equivalent replacement is not possible.
-See previous section for measurement.
+Since stevia is much sweeter than sugar, an equivalent substitute is not possible.
+For measurements, see previous section.

 • Step 2.
-Since the amount of stevia to replace is much less than sugar, more other ingredients will need to be added to make up for the weight loss and balance the dish.
-For each cup of sugar you have replaced, add 1/3 cup of liquid such as applesauce, yogurt, fruit juice, egg whites or water (that is, what is among the ingredients of the recipe).
+Since the amount of stevia replaced is much less than sugar, you will need to add more other ingredients to make up for the weight loss and balance the dish.
+For every cup of sugar you replace, add 1/3 cup of liquid, such as applesauce, yogurt, fruit juice, egg whites or water (that is, whatever is included in the recipe ingredients).

 An important nuance: if you intend to make jam or puree with stevia, then they will have quite short term storage (maximum one week in the refrigerator).
-For long term storage, freeze them.
+For long-term storage, you need to freeze them.

 Sugar is one of the most dangerous ingredients in food.
-This is why alternative natural sweeteners such as stevia are becoming more and more popular as they are not harmful to health.
+That is why alternative natural sweeteners such as stevia, which are not harmful to health, are becoming increasingly popular.

-More than 100 years ago, the botanist Antonio Bertoni, while on an expedition to Paraguay, found a sweet plant called stevia.
+More than 100 years ago, botanist Antonio Bertoni, while on an expedition in Paraguay, found a sweet plant called stevia.

-Previously, this herb was used by the indigenous people of Brazil and Paraguay.
-There are over 200 species of this plant, but only three have a natural sweetness.
+This herb was previously used by the indigenous people of Brazil and Paraguay.
+There are more than 200 species of this plant, but only three are naturally sweet.

 Grass refers to perennial herbaceous plants.
-Its homeland is considered South America.
-Translated from the Mayan language "honey".
-According to ancient legend tribes of Indians, God gave it to people to receive devotion, eternal beauty, divine love, strength.
+South America is considered its homeland.
+Translated from the Mayan language “honey”.
+According to ancient legend Indian tribes, God gave it to people to receive devotion, eternal beauty, divine love, strength.

-Scientists have also shown that even with long-term use this herb is completely harmless.
+Scientists have also proven that even with long-term use this herb is completely harmless.

 The composition includes: essential oils, pectins, mineral compounds, amino acids, vitamins.
-The substances that make up the composition serve as particles for the production of hormones.
+The substances that are included in the composition serve as particles for the production of hormones.

 • Strengthening blood vessels

-• Protecting the body from harmful action environment
+• Protecting the body from harmful effects environment

 • Normalization of blood glucose levels